 David Lalman, PhD.

-This is the best discussion of matching cows to forage resources that I’ve seen—Dr. David Lalman from OSU.
+This is the best discussion of matching cows to forage resources that I’ve heard—Dr. David Lalman from OSU.
 The discussion includes a comparison of multiple breeds, as well as milk and mature size (Great Plains Grazing webinar, 10-27-15).
 Matching cows to resources is the lynchpin in creating financial and ecological sustainability.

 If you’ve heard of holistic management, but not had any experience with the system, you might check out this summary video.
 I had the opportunity to spend a couple of days in a class taught by Kirk Gadzia—an interesting thinker.